BryanSchuetz/dai/global-health-supply-chain.md

 DAI also facilitates private sector engagement on national supply chain issues.
 We draw on our long-established relationship with the private sector to raise resources, support dialogue with government, and resolve transportation, distribution, and storage challenges.

-For example, on [INVEST](https://www.dai.com/our-work/projects/worldwide-the-invest-project), we oversee the Italy Economic Support Fund for COVID-19, which provides catalytic funding to leverage private investment in support of Italian manufacturers and medical suppliers.
-This funding helped increase the production and distribution of personal protective equipment, and address market access and production bottlenecks.
-We are also assisting Italian factories and supply chains in adapting to the needs of the country’s healthcare system, including healthcare workers and patients.
+For example, on [INVEST](https://www.dai.com/our-work/projects/worldwide-the-invest-project), we are supporting Italy’s COVID-19 response by providing catalytic funding and technical assistance to leverage private investment for Italian manufacturers and medical suppliers.
+This has helped increase the production and distribution of personal protective equipment, and address market access and production bottlenecks.
+We are also assisting Italian factories and supply chains in adapting to the needs of the country’s healthcare system.

 ![Truck Containers](/uploads/local-content.png)